Helena-Yuhan-Liu/MDGL-main/README.md

 ## Usage

 In the folder `bin/` there is the code for the evidence accumulation task (Figure 3C in [1]).
-The saved data for Figure 3C is already included but you can generate these data again with 'sh run_AccuCues.sh default' (may take a few days) and visualize the saved data using 'plot_results.py'.
+The saved data for Figure 3C is already included but you can generate these data again by running 'sh run_AccuCues.sh default' (may take a few days) and visualize the saved data using 'plot_results.py'.
 In the folder `lsnn/` you may find the source code of the lsnn package retained from [2].

 ## Installation